karltynan/hotjar-suppression-plugin/readme.md

 ## What is it?

 **Hotjar Suppression Bookmarklet** is a simple bookmarklet for your browser.

-It highlights fields and markup on a page that are intended to be _suppressed_ when running Hotjar on your website.
+It highlights fields and markup on a page that are intended to be _suppressed_ when running *Hotjar* or *inspectlet* on your website.

 ## Installation